 Sound food safety systems must include the ability to trace the origins of food in the global supply chain.
 By ensuring full traceability, food authenticity can be established.

 Cattle traceability is particularly important because it can help fight fraudulent practices and prevent food adulteration.
 As a result, public trust in the supply chain is ensured.
-Here at Kielder SA, we provide full farm to table traceability.
+Here at Kielder Agro Group, we provide full farm to table traceability.